 France is often viewed as the birthplace of cinema.

-Starting in 1895 with the Lumière brothers French cinema laid the groundwork for many artistic and technical aspects that modern cinema has grown from.
-Today France has developed a globally respected and thriving film industry being the largest exporter of films within Europe and the second-largest exporter of film globally.
+Starting in 1895 with the Lumière brothers, French cinema laid the groundwork for many artistic and technical aspects that modern cinema has grown from.
+Today France has developed globally respected and thriving film industry, being the largest exporter of films within Europe and the second-largest exporter of film globally.

-Many French films like Amélie and The Artist have gone on to experience worldwide success, receiving academy award nominations and wins.
+Many French films like Amélie and The Artist have experienced worldwide success, receiving academy award nominations and wins.
 French actors have also been able to work quite prolifically around the world, starring in many American blockbuster films.
-French films have also inspired American filmmakers for almost every genre from horror, drama and comedy.
+French films have also inspired American filmmakers for almost every genre, from horror, drama and comedy.

 Les Tontons Flingueurs (1963)

 Les Tontons Flingeurs (Crooks in Clover) is a comedy crime film directed by Georges Lautner and released in 1963.
 The film is an adaptation of the novel Grisbi or not Grisbi by Albert Simonin.
 The film features Lino Ventura as the retired mobster Fernand, who inherits a fortune from his old friend and supremo gangster the Mexican–played by Jacques Dumesnil.